mkraj-7838/Admin-Dashboard/README.md

 ## Deployment

-The application has been deployed using [Vercel/Netlify/etc.].
-You can view the live demo here: [Deployment Link]
+The application has been deployed using [Vercel].
+You can view the live demo here: [[Deployment Link](https://admin-dashboard-ashy-five-18.vercel.app/)]

 ## Evaluation Criteria